Skip to content

 Which wines should not be refrigerated?

-Is ice in red wine acceptable?
+Is ice in red wine acceptable in hospitality service?

 When is the best time to serve red wine?